RESSLab-Team/OpenSees-Instructions/README.md

 #### Clone your fork

-Once the fork is created, it only exists on some github server, you now need a local copy to edit (a clone) on your own computer.
+Once the fork is created, it only exists on some github server, you now need a local copy (a clone) to edit on your own computer.
-Open a terminal (e.g., command prompt or powershell on windows, or terminal on Mac).
+I provide the instructions using a terminal (e.g., command prompt or powershell on windows, or terminal on Mac), however, many editors provide a user interface for these same commands.
-Navigate your terminal to the directory where you want the source files to be located, on Windows this can be anywhere on your system, on Mac this has to be your home directory (the "~" directory).
+Navigate your terminal to the directory where you want the source files to be located, on Windows this can be anywhere on your system, on Mac this has to be your home directory (the "~" directory) due to how the file system is currently set-up.

 Create a clone of your fork using
 ```